zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 * How to run a ruby program in your terminal
 * How a file is ran and interpretted
-* key words, bare words, and data
+* keywords, barewords, and data